ayates67/Cadskateboard/README.md

 <img src="wheel and bearings.PNG">

 ### Assembly
 The assembly was a hard process for me.
 It took me a lot of time.
 I had to mate using fasten mates.
 First I mated the deck to the trucks.
 Then I added the wheels to the axle using revolute mates.
 Lastly I had to add screws into the holes.
-This process was hard at first, then once Mr. H helped me, it became much easier and I did it within seconds.
+This process was hard at first, but I kept trying and figuired it out even thogh the srcews were being annoying.

 <img src="assem.PNG">